thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 #### Check Dependencies between Categorical and Target Features

 This step helps to:
-- Understand Relationships: Check whether different categorical feature (like "Gender", "Policy Type", etc.) might make real differences in numerical features ("Age", "Annual Income", etc.).
+- Understand Relationships: Check whether different categorical feature (like "Gender", "Policy Type", etc.) might make real differences in the target feature ("Premium Amount").
 - Improve Feature Engineering: Strong dependency may suggest we should interact features or create new features.
--

 In the following, we use ANOVA test to